 Furthermore, dog mental stimulation approaches can also help deal with obsessive compulsive disorders in dogs and stress-induced OCD-like behavior in canines (Luescher 2003).
 Harmful OCD behavior in dogs, while still a controversial topic, have been suggested to be a result of the lack of enriched environment in many animal species (Overall 2000; Schonecker 2009; Jones et al. 2010).

-Learning how to mentally stimulate a dog will get your pooch engaged.
-It will boost his mood, get rid of bad and OCD type of behavior, prevent mental health problems, and it's likely to be fun for you too.
+When you teach your dog the below tricks, you'll get htem engaged.
+It will boost the pet's mood, get rid of bad and OCD type of behavior, prevent mental health problems, and it's likely to be fun for you too.
 Not to mention, it will help to strengthen the bond between the two of you.
-I've gone through more research to find the best science-based ways on how to mentally stimulate a dog with great success.
+I've gone through more research to find the best science-based ways on dog mental stimulation with great success.
 Here they are.

 12 Tips on How to Mentally Stimulate a Dog